MaryamSayedGitHub/Sentiment-Analysis-and-Classification-TripAdvisor-GP/README.md

 ---

-## 🧠 Backend Code - Liver Fibrosis Classifier
+## 🧠 Deployment Streamlit Code - Liver Fibrosis Classifier

 The backend of the liver fibrosis classification application is powered by TensorFlow, Streamlit, and a pre-trained deep learning model.
 Here is an overview of how the backend works: